What is Zen?

 - Committed meditation practice, a minimum of 30 minutes daily.

 - Study of Dharma books of your choosing or suggested by the teacher.

-- Regular participation in meetings and events at our center, including a commitment to attend at least one retreat a year.
+- Regular participation in meetings and events at our center, including attendance of at least one retreat per year.